-The accusation arrives as fighting has resumed in Tigray, with Tigrayan forces clashing with Ethiopian troops and Amhara militias in disputed territories.
-On January 29-30, TPLF-aligned forces captured the towns of Korem and Alamata in southern Tigray after federal forces withdrew, marking the most significant confrontation since the November 2022 Pretoria Agreement.
-Reports indicate the hardline TPLF faction has rebuilt ties with former enemy Eritrea, while Ethiopia alleges Eritrea is arming the Fano militia—an ethnically Amhara group fighting the federal government.
+The accusation arrives as fighting resumes in Tigray with clashes between Tigrayan, Ethiopian, and Amhara forces; on January 29-30, TPLF captured Korem and Alamata, the most significant confrontation since November 2022.
+The hardline TPLF faction has rebuilt ties with former enemy Eritrea, while Ethiopia alleges Eritrea arms the Fano militia—an Amhara group fighting the federal government.
 On January 14, Ethiopian police claimed to have intercepted 57,000 rounds of ammunition allegedly from Eritrea destined for Fano fighters.
 The underlying dispute remains unchanged: landlocked Ethiopia wants Red Sea port access; Eritrea controls the coastline and shows no willingness to share it.
 The two-year Tigray war killed an estimated 300,000 to 600,000 people and never truly ended.

 Total fatalities from fighting, famine, and healthcare collapse during the 2020-2022 war, according to Ghent University researchers and African Union envoy Olusegun Obasanjo